infinitered/reactotron/docs/quick-start-react-native.md

 ## Installing Reactotron.app

 Let’s [download the desktop app](./installing.md) to start.
-It’s OS X only at this point, but will shortly make available on Windows and Linux.
+You can download for Linux, Windows, and Mac.

 Unzip & run.